soffes/bar/Readme.markdown

 ## Building

-Xcode 7b3 is required.
+Xcode 10.1 is required.
 You'll need to get Bar's dependencies with [Carthage](https://github.com/carthage/carthage).
+Simply run `carthage bootstrap --platform=iOS` and then building normally in Xcode.